GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 We can also construct the parser ``P | Q`` from two parsers ``P`` and ``Q``.
-Like biased choice, this parser succeeds if either ``P`` or ``Q`` succeed - However, when *both* succeed, it is *ambiguous*, and can parse inputs in more than one way.
+Like biased choice, this parser succeeds if either ``P`` or ``Q`` succeed - However, if *both* would succeed on the input, it is *ambiguous*, and can parse inputs in more than one way.
 Typically, these ambiguities are handled by sequencing with other parsers.

 If we take our biased choice example and replace ``<|`` with ``|``: